davidnet-net/apex/src/lib/legal/acceptable_use_policy.md

 ## 3. Enforcement

-- Davidnet may suspend, limit, or terminate your access to the Service for violations of this Policy.
+- Davidnet may suspend, limit, moderate, or terminate your access to the Service for violations of this Policy.
+- Davidnet may remove any usercontent at any time.
 - We may take appropriate legal action against individuals or entities that breach this Policy.
 - Enforcement actions will be conducted in accordance with our [Terms of Service](https://davidnet.net/legal/terms_of_service) and applicable law.